balaam/slate/source/index.html.md

 Dinodeck uses [SOIL](http://www.lonesock.net/soil.html) to load images.
 Format documentation taken from the site.

 A texture asset may have an optional `scale` flag.
 This determines how the scaling works.
-By default scaling a sprite will cause the texture to be interpolated smoothing out the pixels.
-The `"pixelart"` flag scales using "nearest neighbour" so the pixel boundaries remain distinct.
+By default scaling a sprite causes the texture to be interpolated; smoothing out the pixels.
+The `"pixelart"` flag scales using "nearest neighbor" so the pixel boundaries remain distinct.

 ### Sound Formats